Actor L. Steven Taylor is the king behind 'The Lion King' | ExBulletin

 He also took the time to think about what he wanted to be.
 Revisiting the things that were important to me during that time was a really key factor in getting me through this, reconnecting with family and even cutting some friends off, he says.

-On a larger scale, Taylor also applauded the proposed reforms and commitments for the theater industry. be more inclusive, galvanized by the murder of George Floyd and the protests of last summer.
+On a larger scale, Taylor also applauded proposals for reforms and commitments for the theater industry be more inclusive, galvanized by the murder of George Floyd and the protests of last summer.

 Broadway itself has always been that kind of lofty ideal that didn’t really change.
 Broadway was that unchanging thing, he said.
 We are what makes Broadway and that should reflect that.

-In addition to his regular work, Taylor and a castmate of The Lion King are writing a musical and would like to return to television and movies.
+In addition to his regular job, Taylor and a castmate from The Lion King are writing a musical and he would love to return to TV and movies.
 I didn’t think I would appreciate it as much as I did, he said.

 The most important thing for me is being able to tell stories of people who are underrepresented in any field.
 And that’s probably where most of my efforts will go from now on.

-While The Lion King has been on Broadway for 23 years, Taylor believes it’s the perfect show to bring the world to a more equitable and inclusive future.
+While The Lion King has aired on Broadway for 23 years, Taylor believes it’s the perfect show to bring the world to a more equitable and inclusive future.

 Were a predominantly black cast and so people come to see a predominantly black cast telling this particular story.
 We represent royalty.
-Weren’t the stereotypes you see on TV.
+We are not the stereotypes you see on TV.
 Kings, queens, you know what I mean?
 Were imperfect, but we understand these things, he says.

 Mark Kennedy is at http://twitter.com/KennedyTwits